List of IP Management and Scanner tools for administrators

 Automatically discover the devices in LAN (local area network).

 Spiceworks IP scanner is available for Windows, OSX, Linux.
 If you are looking to find out all network-connected devices for inventory quickly, then this would be handy.

 Lizard System’s network scanner lets you analyze your personal, corporate network.
 It uses a multi-threaded scanning technique that enables us to scan thousands of network-connected devices per minute.

-As you can see in above screenshot, you get NetBIOS information, web server, FTP and much more.
+As you can see in the above screenshot, you get NetBIOS information, web server, FTP, and much more.

 Results can be exported in HTML, TXT or XML format.